chetan-rathore/arm-systemready/SystemReady-band/SystemReady_Execution_Enviroment_and_Config_Guide.md

-# SystemReady Automation Configuration User Guide
+# SystemReady Band Execution Enviroment and Configuration User Guide

 ## Overview

-This guide provides details on the new configuration-based automation feature integrated into the SystemReady-band image.
+This guide provides details on the SR band Execution Enviroment and configuration-based feature integrated into the SystemReady-band image.
 The image supports running various test suites in both UEFI and Linux environments.
-A configuration file is used to selectively enable/disable individual test suites.
+Execution Enviroment is used to run selectively required test suites manually and a configuration file is used to selectively enable/disable individual test suites in automation run.
 This allows for flexible and targeted testing.
+The configuration file is also used with Execution Enviroment to run selected test suites with necessary parameters.

 ---